-Playtimes usually take place between 10.30 and 10.50 a.m., and 2.05 and 2.20 p.m. and there is an opportunity to play at lunch-time too.
+Playtimes usually take place between 10:00-10:20 Yr N-2, 10.30 and 10.50 Yr 3-6, and 14.05 and 14.20 and there is an opportunity to play at lunch-time too.
 Children play on the playground or playing field, depending on the weather.
 During rainy playtimes, pupils remain in their classrooms, but are still given a break from their work.

 - Pupils can bring a fruit to eat mid-morning.
 Sweets, chocolate and crisps are not allowed, nor are drinks other than water in line with the guidelines of Gwynedd Healthy Schools and the Welsh Government's 'Blas am Oes' (Appetite for Life). - We encourage each pupil to bring a bottle of water to school every day, theses are kept in the classrooms. - Children have the opportunity to receive milk mid-morning.
-This is free for the Foundation Phase but 50p per week for KS2 children.
+This is free for N-Yr2 children and 50p per week for Yr 3-6 children.
 The milk should be paid for in advance through School Gateways.